For more anti-racism resources, check out our guide, Racial Justice Is Reproductive Justice.

 Color of Change is also building teams of local members in ten cities across the country, pressuring local prosecutors to transform the way their offices use cash bail—through reducing their use of the practice and encouraging unsecured bonds in the limited cases when cash bail is used.
 With unsecured bonds, people owe bail money after failure to show up in court rather than for pretrial release.

 BCBF has pioneered a model to bail folks out, aiming to pay their client’s bail immediately post-arraignment, so they never have to get on a bus to New York City’s Rikers Island jail complex.
-Bogans explained that this is important because, “just a single night in Rikers has so many collateral consequences.
+Bogans explained that this is important because “just a single night in Rikers has so many collateral consequences.
 You have not only your risk for physical safety, but people are now missing work for an additional day so they’re at risk of losing their jobs.
 Someone may be living at a shelter where they have a curfew, and they’re at risk of losing their bed and all their property at the shelter.
 People have children who are now left alone and at risk of [Administration for Children’s Services] getting involved in their case.”

 Activists in the National Bail Out Coalition have organized mass bailouts, in partnership with BCBF, for Mother’s Day, Father’s Day, Pride, and Juneteenth.
 A member of the bailout coalition, SONG has bailed out around 50 Black folks so far, and Hooks estimates the coalition has bailed out over 200 people since they launched the effort in May.
-Hooks, who came up with the idea for the national bailouts, explained that the campaign is also geared toward “creating an opportunity for folks to give voice and narrative to a conversation that can be filled with statistics.”
+Hooks, who came up with the idea for the national bailouts, said the campaign is also geared toward “creating an opportunity for folks to give voice and narrative to a conversation that can be filled with statistics.”

 They continue these efforts alongside political education campaigns to fight against what Hooks calls the “normalization” of cash bail in Black communities.